aliozcanunal/RF-Design/README.md

-# 8 Channel Wireless EEG
+# RF to USB Dongle

 **Installation of Kicad on Ubuntu**